runatlantis/atlantis/runatlantis.io/docs/deployment.md

 Atlantis [Docker image](https://hub.docker.com/r/runatlantis/atlantis/).

 ### Routing
-Because Atlantis needs to receive webhooks from your Git host, it must be routable from that Git host.
+Because Atlantis needs to both receive webhooks from your Git host and iteract with your Git hosts API, it must be routable to and from that Git host.
 If you're using a public Git host like GitHub.com, GitLab.com or Bitbucket.org then you'll need to expose Atlantis to the internet.

-If you're using a private Git host like GitHub Enterprise, GitLab Enterprise or Bitbucket Server, then you just need Atlantis to be routable from there.
+If you're using a private Git host like GitHub Enterprise, GitLab Enterprise or Bitbucket Server, then you just need Atlantis to be routable to and from there.

 ### Data
 Atlantis has no external database.
 Atlantis stores Terraform plan files on disk.